dstufft/personal-peps/mirror-removal.rst

 There are a number of problems with the official public mirrors:

-* They give control over a \*.python.org domain name to a third party, allowing that third party to set or ready cookies on the pypi.python.org and python.org domain name.
+* They give control over a \*.python.org domain name to a third party, allowing that third party to set or read cookies on the pypi.python.org and python.org domain name.
 * The use of a sub domain of pypi.python.org means that the mirror operators will never be able to get a certificate of their own, and giving them